AdomasGrigolis/CHRI-coop-game/README.md

     PYTHONPATH=$(pwd) python src/server.py
     PYTHONPATH=$(pwd) python src/client.py

+The server must be started first, otherwise the clients will not connect.
 The client command needs to be run twice to start two clients.
 ### In VS Code
 Start 'server.py' with 'Run python file in a dedicated terminal'.
 Then, do the same for 'client.py'.
 Note that in vscode the local environment also needs to have `PYTHONPATH` set as workspace.
 This is platform dependent, however, on Linux this can be done with the following line in .env file (sometimes VS Code needs to be restarted for this to take effect):